Johnny-Knighten/a-star-search/README.md

 Let there be a 3x3 grid filled with 8 tiles(one grid space is an empty space).
 Tiles adjacent to the empty space can be slid into the empty space.
 Given and initial tile configuration and a goal configuration, find the necessary tile moves to reach the goal configuration.

+### Navigate A Maze

+Given an maze and its start and end point, find the shortest path between the start and end.

+### Navigate Some Terrain

+Given a terrain and a start and end point, find the path that is easiest to traverse between the start and end point.
+This is similar to the maze problem, but now instead of just having simple paths there are now paths that are harder to traverse than others.
+For instance instead of walking along a flat path, it is harder to walk up hill or swim across water.